t1/deployer/docs/tutorial.md

 ## Stage Specific Variables

 Some values _have_ to be different on each stage.
-You can use a `switch` statement for that:
+If you have a variable `stage`, you can use a `switch` statement for that:

 ```yaml
 data-sources: